mattallen-it/iam-infrastructure-labs/Lab-02 - Active Directory Domain Services (AD DS) Deployment/README.md

 - Configured AD-integrated DNS
 - Validated authentication and name resolution
 - Created a reusable infrastructure baseline
+- Established a functional identity infrastructure aligned with enterprise IAM principles

 This environment serves as the identity foundation for future IAM labs.